freemanjustin/gridgen2roms/README.md

   .....................oo...ooooo.......................o.o..ooo........................o..o............................o...............................o........................................................................................................................................o................................
 (320 nodes)
 ```

-The resulting grid from `gridgen-c` is
+The resulting grid from `gridgen-c` looks like this:

 ![updated grid](https://raw.github.com/freemanjustin/gridgen2roms/master/docs/2nd_grid.png)

 ## Make the roms grid
-From the grid node coordinates generated by `gridgen-v` we can now generate a roms grid file. `gridgen2roms` will interpolate bathymetry onto the grid and to do this we require some bathymetry data that covers our target grid region.
-Bathymetry data sets are available from various sources.
-In the following example we will use the [ETOPO1  data set](https://www.ngdc.noaa.gov/mgg/global/global.html).
+From the grid node coordinates generated by `gridgen-c` we can now generate a roms grid file.
+As part of the roms grid generation workflow, `gridgen2roms` will interpolate an input bathymetry onto the output grid.

 First, create an input xml file for `gridgen2roms` with the following contents